ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 I had my very first startup experience during the summer after my freshman year of college.
 I have no memory of why I sought out an internship at Eduware, or why they accepted my application.
 What I do remember is commuting every morning to work in a tiny room in the back of a first- floor office with four other young software engineers.
 The oldest of us must have been twenty-five; I was nineteen.
 It was just the five of us sitting around a horseshoe-shaped table, working shoulder to shoulder on a .NET education application.
 I was probably useless as an engineer, but I was fortunate that the oldest and most senior engineer of the group took the time to teach me and help me understand the tools, and I gradually became more productive.

 Something about that experience in a stuffy room at the back of the office must have left a good impression on me, as I've chosen to work at seven more startups since: Invite Media, WiFast (now Adentro), SoChat, AutoLotto, Trellis Technologies, GrowFlow, and Equi.
 At Invite Media, a display advertising and exchange bidding company, I partnered with the CTO to lead a rapid growth phase that culminated in its 2010 acquisition by Google for $81 million.
-At Google I took over site reliability responsibilities for Invite s departing CTO and oversaw the company s integration into Google s stack.
+At Google I took over site reliability responsibilities for Invite's departing CTO and oversaw the company's integration into Google's stack.

 From there I went on to cofound WiFast, a tech company focused on democratizing and monetizing Wi-Fi usage, serving as both CEO and CTO through our first two major funding rounds.
 I've also served as Entrepreneur-in-Residence at Tencent in Guangzhou, China, and cofounded SoChat, a cross-platform messaging app.
 Since then, I've served as CTO at Lottery.com, Trellis Technologies, GrowFlow (acquired by Dama Financial), and Equi.

-I've approached each of these roles with a founder s mentality, working to establish creative environments and advance the idea that engineering software should be more science than art.
+I've approached each of these roles with a founder's mentality, working to establish creative environments and advance the idea that engineering software should be more science than art.

 I've also been fortunate to learn from others throughout this journey, including seven teams of fantastic engineers, countless consulting/coaching clients, and many brilliant cofounders.
-I've also proactively sought to elevate my own leadership via years of management coaching from one of Silicon Valley s top coaches, as well as tapping countless mentors and reading hundreds of relevant books.
+I've also proactively sought to elevate my own leadership via years of management coaching from one of Silicon Valley's top coaches, as well as tapping countless mentors and reading hundreds of relevant books.

 Through my reading, it's become clear to me that while there are hundreds of how-to books for programmers and people working with specific tech or tools, and dozens of helpful books for CEOs and CFOs on the financial side of entrepreneurship, one thing our industry is missing is a thorough, practical resource for startup tech leaders.
 We need a resource that covers all the topics in between the core skills, and addresses the range of leadership challenges and skills so critical to our role.